TREKKING GEARS CHECKLIST FOR TREKKING IN NEPAL

 - Light-weighted, warm pair of inner socks

 - Thick, woolen, or cotton hiking socks

 - Sleeping Bag: During the peak season of trekking, there is a real shortage of blankets.
 Carrying a good sleeping bag for yourself is a wise decision to avoid being frozen when the temperature falls to zero degrees Fahrenheit.

 - Headlamp with spare batteries (preferably from Petzl Zoom or the North Face)

 - Day Pack: A small day bag pack is always preferred.
 The porter will be walking at a different pace than yours.
 So it is advisable to carry your personal valuable items like money, passport, medicine, lotions, etc. with you.

-- Duffel or rucksack bag: The duffel or rucksack bag must be lighter, easier to carry and most importantly waterproof.
+- Duffel or rucksack bag: The duffel or rucksack bag must be lighter, easier to carry, and most importantly waterproof.
 Most of the hotels are providing short-term storage for leaving your excess belongings or clothing back in Kathmandu.
-So a small, lockable suitcase is better to carry with.
+So a small, lockable suitcase is better to carry with it.

 - Large plastic bags: To keep the items inside the Trekking bag.

 - Water bottles: Boiling/Hot water-resisting bottles should be brought.